 In some situations, the number of actually managed objects may exceed the license limit.
 For example, this may happen when some VMs or hosts are temporarily managed for testing or POC.

-For per-VM licenses, Veeam ONE allows you to manage more objects than covered by the number of instances specified in the license:
+For per-instance licenses, Veeam ONE allows you to manage more objects than covered by the number of instances specified in the license:

-If the license limit is exceeded by more than than the specified percentage, all VMs exceeding the licensed number plus the allowed increase are excluded from monitoring and reporting.
-To determine what VMs to manage, Veeam ONE uses the last-in first-out method (LIFO): VMs that were discovered last are removed first in the monitoring and reporting scope.
+If the license limit is exceeded by more than the specified percentage, all objects exceeding the licensed number and the allowed increase are excluded from monitoring and reporting.
+To determine what objects to manage, Veeam ONE uses the last-in first-out method (LIFO): objects that were discovered last are removed first from the monitoring and reporting scope.

-An increase in the number of managed VMs up to the specified percentage is allowed only for a limited period of time.
-The duration of this grace period is defined by the type of license.
+An increase in the number of managed objects up to the specified percentage is allowed only for a limited period of time.
+The duration of this grace period is equal to the duration of the license key.

-By the end of the grace period, you must update the existing license or decrease the number of managed VMs.
-Otherwise, Veeam ONE will exclude from monitoring and reporting VMs that exceed the license limit.
+By the end of the grace period, you must update the existing license or decrease the number of managed objects.
+Otherwise, Veeam ONE will exclude from monitoring and reporting objects that exceed the license limit.
 VMs are excluded with the help of an automatic exclusion rule that is created by Veeam ONE.
 You can review VMs covered by this rule in Veeam ONE server settings.
 For details, see Choosing VMs and VM Containers to Monitor and Report On.
 If you exceed the number of monitored computers with installed Veeam Agents and VMs protected on monitored Veeam Backup & Replication servers, Veeam ONE will not exclude any objects from monitoring or reporting.
 For objects that exceed the license limit, Reporter will generate reports with the Veeam watermark.

 If the license is not updated and the license limit is not increased, Veeam ONE will exclude from monitoring and reporting:

 Exceeding Sockets Limit